cn0047/stash/ed/arc/ddd.md

 Communication between the delivery mechanism and the domain is carried by data structures called DTO.

-DTO it is something like request/response VO for domain.
+DTO is something like request/response VO for domain.
 DTO does not have any behavior except for storage and retrieval of its own data.
 DTOs are simple objects that should not contain any business logic.